ctjacobs/pyqso/README.md

    `pyqso`

-Alternatively, PyQSO can be run with:
+Alternatively, PyQSO can be run (without installing) with:

    `python bin/pyqso`